Honoris Causa Titles awarded by the University of Montpellier since January 01, 2015

 According to Article 2, the title of Doctor Honoris Causa could only be awarded to foreigners as form of recognition of their outstanding services rendered to sciences, letters and arts, to France or to the university awarding it.

 Among the other provisions of the decree, one distinguished the origin of the proposal, depending on whether it came from one of the faculties or from the university itself.

 It seems that from the beginning, during the solemn ceremony, at the same time as he received his diploma, the holder received the doctor’s insignia: a shoe or epitoge generally in the colors of the university or faculty.

+The origin of this tradition could date back to the 17th century.
 Nowadays this title is awarded to foreign personalities.
 This choice underlines the fact that universities have a vocation to reach beyond borders and are increasingly getting global.